-5. Once a month, I add a cup of Distilled White Vinegar & 1 Cup of Baking Soda (adding both neutralizes the pH but the bubbling action gently scrubs any debris you can’t get to inside the drum) directly into the drum and use HOT water for washing.
+5. Once a month, add a cup of Distilled White Vinegar & 1 Cup of Baking Soda (adding both neutralizes the pH but the bubbling action gently scrubs any debris you can’t get to inside the drum) directly into the drum and use HOT water for washing.
 Then, add about ½ cup of vinegar into the fabric softener compartment and ½ cup of baking soda into the detergent compartment.
-This might sound like overkill but I do a lot of loads of laundry because my kids are involved with sports.
+This might sound like overkill but I do a lot of loads of laundry because my kids are involved in sports.
 So, all the grime and dirt that come along with sports uniforms, require more washes, which translates to more frequent cleaning for me.
 I don’t have a “Cleaning Cycle” as some machines do so I set the wash on “Quick Wash” with HOT water and High Spin Cycle.

 6. Bleach – If the mold situation is really bad, you may need to use bleach instead of vinegar and baking soda.
 But make sure you run a few empty cycles just with hot water before doing a load of wash.
-Otherwise, you may end up with tie dyed shirts.
+Otherwise, you may end up with tie-dyed shirts.

 7. Use eco-friendly High Efficiency (HE) detergents.
 (SEE THE UPDATE BELOW) If the detergent is concentrated, use half as much.
-HE detergents produce less suds and has less fragrance than regular detergents.
+HE detergents produce less suds and have less fragrance than regular detergents.
 The volume of suds produced by regular detergents acts like sludge to water draining out of the tub.
-Also, their fragrances mix with the mildew-y water produce even worse smell.
+Also, their fragrances mix with the mildew-y water produce an even worse smell.

 9. Clean the detergent compartment drawer.
 You can easily take the drawer out – read the machine’s manual – and clean the soap, bleach, and fabric softener compartments.
 Soak it in warm water with dishwashing liquid or vinegar/baking soda mix.
-Use an old tooth brush if you have to.
+Use an old toothbrush if you have to.

 10. Finally, clean the drain pump filter.
 This should be done about every two weeks.
 If the drain pump filter gets clogged with debris, the water flow will slow down, and fill up with stinky water over time.
 Old water that didn’t drain sits here, as does lint and other odd items.
 The drain pump filter is usually located at the front bottom of the washer.
-Refer to your washer manual as different machines have different instructions but the bottom line is that it needs to be cleaned out so that water doesn’t sit in the pump.
+Refer to your washer manual as different machines have different instructions but the bottom line is that it needs to be cleaned out so that water doesn’t sit on the pump.

 Like any other mechanical appliances, you have to maintain your washing machine in order for it to perform correctly and efficiently.
 Yes, it’s a hassle but why should washing machines be any different from, say, your car or even our bodies?
 If you maintain your washer this way, it will last a very long time and save you money in the long run.